Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Note** \
 > Hierarchical groups themselves can be interpreted as visual groups.
 In such a case, there is no need for a "pseudo-parent".

-An example of two visual groups "pracovisteVisualGroup" and "tema" is shown in Figure 3 below.
+An example of two visual groups "pracovisteVisualGroup" and "tema" is shown in Figure 3 below (later on we will use "pracovisteVisualGroup" as the visual group).

 <p align="center">
     <img src="img/visual_groups.png" alt="visual-groups" title="Visual groups" width="600"/><br/>
     <em>Figure 3.
 Visual groups.
-To the left is "pracovisteVisualGroup" hierarchical group and to the right is "tema" visual group</em>
+To the left is "pracovisteVisualGroup" visual group and to the right is "tema" visual group</em>
 </p>

 > **Note** \